jt14den/jt14den.github.io/_posts/2016-08-09-using-awk-filter-rows.md

 8
 ```

-`NF` is an AWk built in variable and means number of fields.
+`NF` is an AWk built in variable and means *number of fields*.
 We pipe this to `uniq` because the default behavior will print the number of columns for each row -- `uniq` will reduce this to one.

 ### Printing Fields and Searching